 Here are some resources to get you started:

-- Check out the Ecological Seed Finder tool to find the best locally adapted seeds in your region.
+- If you know what crops and varieties you’re looking for, check out the Ecological Seed Finder tool to find the best locally adapted seeds in your region.

-- Meet your seed farmer in person at your local Seedy Saturday.
-Seeds of Diversity Canada has an up to date list of the events coming up from coast to coast to coast.
+- Meet your seed farmer virtually (or in a few cases this year, in person) at your local Seedy Saturday.
+Seeds of Diversity Canada has an up to date list of the events—most virtual—coming up from coast to coast to coast.

 Save your own seeds